eoleedi/TimeTree-Exporter/README.md

 ### Advanced Usage

-- You can specify your email address using the `-e` option.
+- Specify your email address using the `-e` option.

     ```bash
     timetree-exporter -e email@example.com
     ```

-- You can specify the calendar code using the `-c` or `--calendar_code` option.
+- Specify the calendar code using the `-c` or `--calendar_code` option.

     ```bash
     timetree-exporter -c calendar_code